 1. I have a legal problem, but I can’t afford a lawyer.
 Does NAMI offer legal advice, or have a listing of lawyers that specialize in mental health law?

-Our NAMI Legal Center receives daily calls from our members and the public requesting legal assistance.
+The NAMI Helpline receives daily calls from our members and the public requesting legal assistance.
 Unfortunately, NAMI does not have the resources to advocate on behalf of individuals on a case-by-case basis.
-To help address this need, we created a lawyer referral panel.
+To help address this need, we have gathered information about lawyers around the country with expertise on mental illness and created a lawyer referral panel.

-You may contact the NAMI Legal Center by email or by calling the NAMI HelpLine at 1 (800) 950-6264.
+You may find helpful information on our Legal Support page or contact the NAMI HelpLine at 1 (800) 950-6264 or by email.
 Please furnish your full name, address with zip code and telephone number to help us find legal aid in your area.

 NAMI State Organizations and NAMI Affiliates may also keep lists of attorneys familiar with mental illness issues, or they may be willing to share informal, personal experiences with local lawyers.